 Did the media ever tell you that?

-This Fannie Mae and Freddie Mac are infested with Democrat parasites.
+Yeah, you might have known it and forgot it, but Rahm Emmanuel's part, this Fannie Mae and Freddie Mac are infested with Democrat parasites.

 It's where Democrats went to get filthy rich for doing nothing.

-Jim Johnson, who nobody ever heard of, other than inside Washington Beltway types, 20 some odd million.
+Jim Johnson, who nobody ever heard of other than inside Washington Beltway types, 20-some-odd million.

-No really no difference in uh in in what was happening.
+Really, no difference in what was happening.

 As the rules are written in Washington.

-Grab Soundbite Five real quick.
+Grab Soundbite 5 real quick.

-I uh this is uh this is uh back in September.
+This is back in September.

 You see, Oprah, there is still so much more that God needs me to express to the world.